These thimble cookies are a favorite for kids to help make and to eat! Actually, adults like them as much as the children do.

 Ever since I can remember, we’ve been making these cookies.
 They’re called “thimble” because you put a dent about the size of a thimble in the middle of a round ball of dough.
 To make that dent, you push a thimble into the dough ball or use your finger.
 Fill the hole with strawberry jelly and bake.
 How easy is that?!

 My family has a tradition of getting as many family members (siblings, nieces, nephews, great-nieces and nephews, and cousins) together to make a day of baking cookies.
-You can read about that in the story Cookie Cutter Christmas that was posted just last week.
+You can read about that in the story Cookie Cutter Christmas that was posted earlier.

 Here’s a picture of a cousin helping make these cookies.
 My oldest sister Barbara is teaching her great-niece how to make the dough into small balls.
 You can see one of those balls on the cookie tray between her arms.

 On the table, you’ll also notice pint jars of homemade strawberry freezer jam.
 That’s what we use to make these cookies.
-Talk about scrumpdelicously good!
+Talk about scrumpdelicous good!

 For this recipe, you will want to use real butter in addition to margarine.
 The other ingredients you will need are flour, sugar, egg yolks, and vanilla.
 Oh yes, don’t forget the strawberry jam.